mertfozzy/Cricket-Score-Display/README.md

 # Cricket-Score-Display
 A program, displays cricket game scores and keeps them as record.

+All the codes are written by me.
+It is not a quote.

 Program can be a bit mistaken.
-I'm trying to fix bugs.
+I try to fix bugs daily.

 Instructions :
 1. First enter the name of two playing teams